 Annual Cultural Celebration

-The sounds of the soul, the voices and verbs of the spoken word highlight an evening of culture, history, and performance.
-This dynamic event will start at the word when music meets breath, interacting and converging in conversation, using spoken word poetry to reclaim identities and challenge inequities around language, privilege and power.
-Each performance will illuminate issues transcultural and representative of neo-American being, while highlighting children and featuring stories told through themes of social justice and communities of harmony.
-Youth poets and performers will provide the platform on which drumbeats and dance will dramatize this new integrative dialogue, staging the power of culture and the aesthetics of human practice to engage the connective work of inclusion.
+The sounds of the soul, the voices and verbs of the spoken word, and the eclectic energy of Atlanta highlight an evening of culture, history, and performance.
+This dynamic event will start at the word when music meets breath, interacting and converging in conversation, using spoken word poetry to reclaim identities and challenge inequities around language, privilege, and power.
+Each performance will illuminate issues transcultural and representative of neo-American being while highlighting children and stories told through themes of social justice and communities of harmony.